Snowflake-Labs/schemachange/.github/CONTRIBUTING.md

     + Create a branch for the features you want to work on.
 Since the branch name will appear in the merge message, use a sensible name such as 'update-build-library-dependencies':

       ```shell
       git checkout -b update-build-library-dependencies
       ```

     + Commit locally as you progress ( [git add](https://github.com/git-guides/git-add)
       and [git commit](https://github.com/git-guides/git-commit) ).
 Use a properly formatted commit message.
-Be sure to document any changed behavior.
+Be sure to document any changed behavior in the [CHANGELOG.md](../CHANGELOG.md) file to help us collate the changes for a specific release.

-4. Test your contribution
+4. Test your contribution locally

    ```bash
    python -m pytest
    ```
+   PS: Please add test cases to the features you are developing so that over time, we can capture any lapse in functionality changes.

-5. To submit your contribution
+5. Push your contribution to GitHub

-    + [Push](https://github.com/git-guides/git-push) your changes back to your fork on GitHub
+    [Push](https://github.com/git-guides/git-push) your changes back to your fork on GitHub

     ```shell
     git push origin update-build-library-dependencies
     ```

+6.
     + Go to GitHub.
 The new branch will show up with a green [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#initiating-the-pull-request) button.
 Make sure the title and message are clear, concise and self-explanatory.
 Then click the button to submit